ScottRMcleod/C-Pluss-pluss/README.md

 # C-Pluss-pluss
 C++ Applications
-This is a Simple 3d Scene Graph Application
+This is a Simple 3d Scene Graph Application Written in C++ .

-Written in c++
+Project Purpose:
+To build an application that is cross platform, able to create 3d objects in a scene.
+3d objects must Scale, Rotate and move, using sliders controls and parent and unparent objects in the scene.

-API's Used
+API's Used:
-SDL
+•	SDL
-OpenGL
+•	OpenGL

-Extention Plans
+Extension Plans:

-include OBJ and FBX support
+•	Include OBJ and FBX support

-Script Editor to change and maipulate player control create 2d Hud with player map create Terrain Editor option to build levels
+•	Script Editor to change and manipulate player control
-Partical Enginee
+•	Create 2d HUD with player map Health, Manager bar
+•	Terrain Editor option to build levels
+•	Particle Engine

-Colision Detection
+•	Collision Detection
-basic hero and enermy AI
+•	Basic hero and enemy AI
-Extentions for FPS games as well as Racing game Support
+•	Extension to cater for FPS games and Racing game support.